zammad/zammad-org/src/en/reference/docker-compose-scenarios.md

 plan to do so, we recommend that you do not change the `docker-compose.yml` file, but instead create a local `docker-compose.override.yml` that includes all your modifications.
 Docker Compose will [automatically load this file and merge its changes into your stack](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/){target=_blank}.

+Besides your own modifications, this file is also the place to pull in pre-defined scenarios via the `include` keyword, as described in the [general usage](#general-usage) section above.